If everybody was the same, life would be very boring!

 There are many different reasons why a child may be placed into foster care and likewise, foster carers come from all walks of life, each with different experiences and skills to give.
 There are many misconceptions about what it means to be a foster carer, here are some of the most common myths about fostering.

-Looking after a foster child is expensive People choose to become foster carers for a variety of reasons and although money might not be your first concern, it is important that foster carers are able to provide for their foster children.
+Looking after a looked after child is expensive People choose to become foster carers for a variety of reasons and although money might not be your first concern, it is important that foster carers are able to provide for their looked after children.
 Not only that but they should be rewarded for their hard work!
 Alongside a generous weekly payment, there is a whole host of financial support available for foster carers, including discounts for foster carers in the local area and even free activities and classes!

 You need to have qualifications Although a good standard of English is required to be a foster carer, beyond that - the sky’s the limit!
 Foster carers come from all kinds of different educational backgrounds and that is why the training you receive as a foster carer is invaluable.
 All of your experience is important, whatever it may be and the Skills To Foster course will allow you to develop and harness these skills.

-You have to quit work to be a foster carer Just like any child, every foster child has different needs and requires different levels of support.
-Many foster carers continue with their careers alongside foster care and your foster care placements are always discussed with you beforehand to make sure they are right for you and your family.
+You have to quit work to be a foster carer Just like any child, every looked after child has different needs and requires different levels of support.
+Many foster carers continue with their careers alongside foster care and your home matches are always discussed with you beforehand to make sure they are right for you and your family.
 There are different types of foster care such as emergency or respite care which can require varying levels of time commitment.
 It is also worth considering the requirements of children of different ages.
 For example, it may be easier for you to continue a part or full-time job while fostering a teenager than with a small child or baby.